DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 <span title="jp. 略式エルフ弾 - Regardless how you try to translate it, sounds lame">Simplified elvish bullet</span>.

 White light sparks.
-A bullet, that Kay fired, is semi-transparent and shines like a fragment of crystal.
+A bullet, that Kai fired, is semi-transparent and shines like a fragment of crystal.
 On its way, it disperse fire bullets entirely.

 "!?" - Demon eyes widens in shock.